 How Food Brings Us Together - Jane's Mindful Musings

-Sharing meals with the people you love leads to a longer lifespan because doing so gives you a strong connection with the people in your community.
-While sharing a meal or cooking with someone you love may seem small in the big scheme of things, moments like these are necessary in increasing our mental well-being.
+Sharing meals with the people we love can even contribute to a longer life because it strengthens our connection with family and community.
+While cooking with someone you love or sitting down to share a meal may seem small in the grand scheme of life, these moments are powerful in supporting our mental and emotional well-being.

-And so my Sole Sisters, as you ramble out into your week may you find comfort, joy, laughter and connection around the table with family, friends and new acquaintances.
+And so my Sole Sisters, as you Ramble out into your week, may you find comfort, joy, laughter, and connection around the table with family, friends, and new acquaintances.

 Eating is so intimate.
 It’s very sensual.